qompassai/r4r/README.md

 ### Bridging the Digital Divide

 The unfortunate reality is that a number of individuals and organizations have gone into a frenzy in every facet of our daily lives[^6].
 These unfortunate folks identify themselves with their talk of "10X" returns and building towards Artificial General Intelligence aka "AGI" while offering GPT wrappers.
-Our dual licensing approach aims to acknowledge this deeply concerning predatory paradigm with clear eyes while still doing operating to bring the best parts of the open-source community with our services and solutions.
+Our dual licensing approach aims to acknowledge this deeply concerning predatory paradigm with clear eyes while still operating to bring the best parts of the open-source community with our services and solutions.

 ### Recent Cybersecurity Attacks